Authority: Executive Vice Chancellor and Provost

 1. USE OF POSTERS

-1.1 Posters may be attached and displayed only on surfaces designed and designated for such purposes, for example, kiosks, display panels, and bulletin boards.
+1.1 Posters and other written materials may be attached and displayed only on surfaces designed and designated for such purposes, for example, kiosks, display panels, and bulletin boards.

-1.2 Materials must be mounted with tape, pushpins, paper staples, or other means to allow removal without surface defacement.
-Stickers shall be affixed in the aforementioned manner - not with their adhesive backings.
+1.2 The posters or other materials must be mounted with tape, pushpins, paper staples, or other means to allow removal without surface defacement.
+Stickers must be affixed in the aforementioned manner and not with their adhesive backings.

 1.3 Display of any poster or other material on the exterior of any buildings, landscape features (including trees and light posts) or other surfaces not specifically designated and designed as a poster display area is strictly prohibited.

-1.5 All out-dated material shall be removed upon its outdating.
-Each exterior (out-of-doors) display area shall be cleared the week following exams of both regular semesters and of second summer session.
+1.4 All outdated posters and materials must be removed.
+Each outdoor display surface will be cleared the week following exams of both regular semesters and the second summer session.

-2.1 The surface of the “Free Expression” tunnel (located south of Dabney Hall) may be painted within the confines of the ceiling of the tunnel.
-The Statement, "No painting beyond this point" shall be placed at the Northern and Southern extremes of the tunnel.
-No painting will be allowed at any other tunnels or locations on the campus of NC State.
+2.1 The surface of the “Free Expression” tunnel (located south of Dabney Hall) may be painted between the designated signs stating “No painting beyond this point”..
+No painting will be allowed at any other tunnels or locations on NC State’s campus.

-2.4 There is no restriction regarding painting over the sections of the tunnel that other people or organizations have painted – no matter how recently they have been painted.
+2.2 There is no restriction regarding painting over the sections of the tunnel that other individuals or groups have painted – no matter how recently they have been painted.
 However, animosity is often generated toward groups who paint over sections that are advertising events not yet held or sections painted very recently.
-Please use courtesy and common sense when selecting an area of the tunnel to paint.
+Individuals and groups should use courtesy and common sense when selecting an area of the tunnel to paint.